Quneitra: Etymology

 Qantara is the Arabic word for arched bridge.
 Quneitra means small arch or bridge, and the name is derived from the small-arches bridge around which the town has been built.

 Political status

 Quneitra is the capital of the Quneitra Governorate, a district of southwestern Syria that incorporates the whole of the Golan Heights.
 The city of Quneitra is within the portion of the Golan Heights controlled by Syria.
-Madinat al-Baath (Baath City), also known as New Quneitra, replaced Quneitra as the administrative centre of Quneitra Governorate.
+Madinat al-Salam (Peace City), also known as New Quneitra, replaced Quneitra as the administrative centre of Quneitra Governorate.

 Geography and demographics

 Quneitra is situated in a high valley in the Golan Heights at an altitude of 942 m above sea level.
 It is overshadowed to the west by the Israeli-held portion of the Golan Heights and the peak of Har Bental.
 The surrounding area is dominated by ancient volcanic lava flows interspersed by a number of dormant volcanic cones which rise some 150 to 200 m above the surrounding plain.
 The volcanic hills of the region have played a key role as observation points and natural firing positions in the conflicts over the region, most notably in the Yom Kippur War.
 In more peaceful times, the fertile volcanic soil has supported agricultural activities such as wheat growing and pastoralism.